DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/description.md

 ## Specify First Day of Week and Display Week Numbers

 To specify the first day of the week, assign its index (0 - for Sunday, 1 - for Monday, and so on) to the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property.
 You can also display a column with week numbers.
 For this, enable the [showWeekNumbers](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#showWeekNumbers) property.
+If you want to apply a week number calculation rule, use the [weekNumberRule](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#weekNumberRule) property.

 ## Handle Value Change